Vyral/base-template/_posts/2024-03-15-from-restaurant-to-real-estate-leader-sinjin-s-journey.md

 If you’re thinking about starting a career in real estate or just curious about it, I encourage you to give us a call at (717) 216-0860 or send an email to [dave@davehooketeam.com](mailto:dave@davehooketeam.com).
 Rest assured, we will answer your questions and guide you through your real estate journey.

-Also check out our Facebook page at [Facebook.com/DaveHookeTeam](http://facebook.com/DaveHookeTeam) to know more about us.
+Also, check out our Facebook page at [Facebook.com/DaveHookeTeam](http://facebook.com/DaveHookeTeam) to know more about us.
 We look forward to connecting with you!

 &nbsp;